scode/op-export/README.md

 into [an unencrypted
 format](https://support.1password.com/1pux-format/) which is easy to consume as a human or in tools (JSON based).

+## Limitations

+* This tool has only been tested for basic login information (username/password).
+You should manually expect the output to determine it has the information you expect.
+For example, "document" items in 1password do not contain file contents inline in the item JSON returned through the command line tool.
+Those will not be backed up.

+## If you really want to use it anyway

+The output is intentionally *unencrypted*.
+You may wish to combine with [saltybox](https://github.com/scode/saltybox) to get an offline encrypted backup of your vault that is independent of the 1Password service and software.

 Please note that there is currently no corresponding ability to *import* data back into 1Password.
 The tool is intended as a last